GoogleCloudPlatform/terraform-google-cloud-armor/README.md

 }
 ```

+Rule details and example are available [here](#Usage)

 ## Usage
-There are examples included in the [examples](https://github.com/terraform-google-modules/terraform-google-cloud-armor/tree/master/examples) folder but simple usage is as follows:
+There are examples included in the [examples](https://github.com/GoogleCloudPlatform/terraform-google-cloud-armor/tree/main/examples) folder but simple usage is as follows:

 ```
 module "security_policy" {